jerfowler/database/guide/database/query/builder.md

 ### Select - AS (aliases)

 It is possible to create column and table aliases when selecting, by passing an array as a parameter to [DB::select], `select()`, `from()`, or `join()` (See Joins in Advanced Queries).
-The array should have only two values, the first is the column or table name (string) or an object (See Expression & Subqueries in Advnced Queries).
+The array should have only two values, the first is the column or table name (string) or an object (See Expressions & Subqueries in Advnced Queries).
 The second value is the alias name for the column or table:

     $query = DB::select(array('username', 'name'), array('password', 'pwd'))->from(array('users', 'u'));